 But won’t we run out of space?

-If the projection of population growth by the United Nations is correct, in the next 84 years there will be about 11 billion people.
-This means that if all of humanity was concentrated in a land area with a population density similar to New York, it would at most occupy the size of 3 US states by 2100.
+If the projection of population growth by the United Nations is correct, in the next 84 years, there will be about 11 billion people.
+This means that if all of humanity were concentrated in a land area with a population density similar to New York, it would at most occupy the size of 3 US states by 2100.

 Fig 7.
 7 bln city with population density of New York/11 bln city with the same population density.
 From the “Per Square Mile” project by Tim de Chant.
 Note: the picture at right is modified by the article authors to illustrate the potential growth.
-Texas territory is about 700 000 square kilometers which corresponds to about 7 billion people.
-The territory of Texas, New Mexico (about 315 000 km2) and Louisiana (about 135 000 km2) combined represent 1 150 000 square kilometers, which corresponds to about 11.5 billion people by 2100.
+The state of Texas is about 700,000 square kilometers, which corresponds to about 7 billion people.
+The states of Texas, New Mexico (about 315,000 km^2), and Louisiana (about 135,000 km^2) combined represent 1,150,000 square kilometers, which corresponds to about 11.5 billion people by 2100.

-Does this mean population growth is not an issue?
+Does this mean that population growth is not an issue?
 From the point of view of the space we humans need, likely so.
-But our species’ survival is dependent on many other factors, such as the environment necessary to produce our food and other goods.
+However, our species’ survival is dependent on many other factors, such as the environment necessary to produce our food and other goods.

 Are we going to run out of food?